-Father Punches Shark In The Face To Free His Teenage Daughter From Its Jaws
+Teenager Paige Winter’s Father Punched A Shark In The Face To Free Her From Its Jaws

 “Charlie, Paige’s father, Marine, Firefighter, and Paramedic has served his Country and his community for the last 20 years.
 Now it’s time for us to rally around him and his family to help them in their time of need.”

 The site has already surpassed its goal.
-As of Monday afternoon, more than $7,000 was raised, exceeding the intended target of $5,000.
+As of Monday afternoon, more than $7,000 was raised, exceeding the target of $5,000.

-The accident, which happened around Noon on Sunday, follows another attack just last week off the coast of Hawaii.
+The incident, which happened around noon on Sunday, follows another attack just last week off the coast of Hawaii.

 A 65-year-old California man, who was vacationing with his wife, was attacked and killed by a shark when he was swimming at a Maui beach, reports People.
 Similar to Winter’s attack, the shark bit the man’s leg and also caused severe damage to his hands and wrists.
 The tourist, who hasn’t been named, lost his leg in the attack and died.

-Winter is still recovering at a local hospital and will likely need subsequent surgeries and physical therapy in the future, per Daily Mail.
+Winter is still recovering at a local hospital and will likely need subsequent surgeries and physical therapy in the future, per The Daily Mail.